sebnitu/vrembem/docs/_packages/modal.md

 Modals are composed using classes and data attributes for their triggers.
 The basic structure of a modal is an element with the `modal` class and an `id` containing a child element with the `modal__dialog` class.
 There are three types of modal triggers, each defined by a data attribute:

 - `data-modal-open`: Opens a modal.
 Should take the id of the modal it's meant to open.
 Will cause modals to stack if triggered from an already opened modal.
 - `data-modal-close`: Closes a modal.
-If left value-less, it'll close the last opened modal.
+If left value-less, will close the last opened modal.
 Can also take a modal id to close a specific modal, or `"*"` to close all open modals.
 - `data-modal-replace`: Replaces currently opened modal(s) with the modal of the id provided.

 {% include demo_open.html class_grid="grid_stack" class_parent="padding border radius" %}